Section

 by the person’s or legal guardian’s signature on a general

-consent form, before receiving behavioral health services except
+consent form, before receiving behavioral health services.

 For persons